The Safe and Supportive Schools Commission

 The Safe and Supportive Schools Commission was established as part of the Safe and Supportive Schools Framework law (link opens pdf of law), which has now been codified in M.G.L Chap 69 Sec 1P, Safe and supportive schools framework (link opens pdf of the Massachusetts General Laws).

-The Safe and Supportive Schools Commission First Annual Report is now available.
-To view the final report clicker here.
+The Safe and Supportive Schools Commission Second Annual Report is now available.
+To view the final report click here.

 In addition to its work on the Framework and Self-Assessment Tool, the Commission is also charged by the law with several other specific duties.
 These include: